The global spread of the coronavirus: Where is it? | Malay Mail

-BEIJING, Jan 25 — A SARS-like virus that has claimed 41 lives since emerging in a market in the Chinese city of Wuhan has spread around the world.
+BEIJING, Jan 27 — A virus similar to the SARS pathogen has claimed 56 lives since emerging in a market in the central Chinese city of Wuhan, and spread around the world.

-Here are the places that have confirmed cases of 2019 Novel Coronavirus:
+Here are the places that have confirmed cases of the 2019 Novel Coronavirus:

 China

-Nearly all of those who died were in the Wuhan region, but officials have confirmed two deaths elsewhere.
+Nearly all of the 56 who have died were in the Wuhan region, but officials have confirmed at least four deaths elsewhere.

-The city of Macau, a gambling hub hugely popular with mainland tourists, has confirmed two cases.
+The city of Macau, a gambling hub hugely popular with mainland tourists, has confirmed five cases as of Sunday.

-In Hong Kong, five people are known to have the disease.
-Three of those cases were confirmed in the 24 hours to today morning.
+In Hong Kong, six people are known to have the disease.
+Of those, five arrived via a newly built high-speed train terminal which connects with the mainland.

 France